tinted-theming/home/README.md

 * [TmTheme Editor](http://tmtheme-editor.herokuapp.com) - An online editor for themes in tmTheme format.
 * [Base16 Template Converter](https://github.com/ntpeters/base16-template-converter) - A script to automatically convert Base16 templates written in the old Embedded Ruby style to the new Mustache style.

-## Tools for using Base16
+## Tools

-If you've written a tool for base16 feel free to add it to the list below:
+If you've written a tool feel free to add it to the list below:

 * [auto-base16-theme](https://github.com/makuto/auto-base16-theme) - A command line tool to create a base16 theme from an input image's color palette.
 * [base16-manager](https://github.com/AuditeMarlow/base16-manager) - A command line tool to install base16 templates and set themes globally.